roelfie/dotfiles/README.md

 Only applications that have already been _purchased in the App Store_ can be automatically installed using `mas`.
 If you want to install a paid application for the first time, you have to manually pay for it in & install it from the App Store.

-I prefer `cask` over mas, since applications stored in the App Store are tied to one account, and it is not possible to transfer a purchased app from one account to another.
+I prefer `cask` over mas, since applications stored in the App Store are tied to one (Apple ID) account, and it is not possible to transfer a purchased app from one account to another.
 The only drawback of installing as cask is that you will have to upload your license manually after installation.

 More info: